3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/index-command.md

 |-------------------------------------------------|----------------------------------------------------|---------------|
 | `-o`, <code>--output=&lt;file&#124;-&gt;</code> | Write output as a JSON file.
 Use `-` for `stdout`. |               |

-The above options are only available for the `index status` command.
+The above option is only available for the `index status` command.

 ### Create index options